mschmitt/chu300-notes/README.md

 video=DSI-1:panel_orientation=right_side_up module_blacklist=xe
 ```

 The xe driver seems to be in an eternal conflict with the i915 driver if loading of i915 is delayed as follows.
-This hack in */etc/modprobe.d/i915.conf* seems to fix the artifacts:
+This hack in */etc/modprobe.d/i915.conf* seems to fix the artifacts some of the time:

 ```
 install i915 /usr/bin/sleep 5; /usr/bin/modprobe --ignore-install i915